chocolatey/docs/input/en-us/central-management/setup/client.md

 ## FAQ

-### Can I run Self-Service and Central Management Deployments at the same time?
+### Can I run Self-Service and Chocolatey Central Management Deployments at the same time?
 Yes

 ### How can I increase the level of logging for Chocolatey Central Management?